Saturday, September 22, 2018

 Early Packet Pick-Up

-To make the morning of the ride go more smoothly, consider checking in and picking up your ride packets during early packet pick-up on Friday, September 29, from 12–2 p.m. or 4–7 p.m. on the front porch of the Brandywine Conservancy building located at 1 Hoffman’s Mill Road, Chadds Ford, PA 19317.
+To make the morning of the ride go more smoothly, consider checking in and picking up your ride packets during early packet pick-up on Friday, September 21, from 12–7 p.m. in the lecture room of the Brandywine River Museum of Art at 1 Hoffman’s Mill Road, Chadds Ford, PA 19317.

 9:00 a.m.
 Rider departure final call

 PLEASE NOTE: The ride takes place rain or shine.

 While participating in the ride, please follow these rules of the road to ensure a safe and fun experience.